Prince Harry loses legal bid to regain special police protection in U.K., even at his own expense

 "RAVEC's reasoning was that there are policy reasons why those services should not be made available for payment, even though others are.
 I can detect nothing that is arguably irrational in that reasoning," Chamberlain wrote.

+While the Duke of Sussex has lost his bid to legally challenge RAVEC's decision on whether he can pay personally for police protection, there remains a separate, ongoing legal case about whether the prince should have his state security restored.
+Prince Harry was granted permission from the courts to proceed with that case and it is expected to come to trial, but the timing remains unclear.

-The battle over his personal protection when he visits Britain is just one of several legal cases Prince Harry is currently involved in.
+The cases about his personal protection when he visits Britain are just two of the legal battles Prince Harry is currently fighting.

 The duke is also part of a small group of celebrities alleging unlawful information gathering by Britain's tabloid press.
 Harry and Meghan have filed at least seven lawsuits against U.S. and U.K. media outlets since 2019, according to the U.K.'s Sky News.